Convince Your Boss

 STEP 1 — Be Prepared

-- Review the full IRCE 2018 agenda (coming soon!) with nearly 200 sessions and map out your customized conference agenda.
+- Review the full IRCE 2018 agenda with 130+ sessions and map out your customized conference agenda.
 IRCE offer tracks across a variety of topics and markets; choose a mix of sessions that benefit you personally and that can expand your whole team’s expertise.

 Ready your argument that attending IRCE will make you a bigger asset to your company.